-In time, the Empire also expanded to cover the Levant, Syria, Egypt and certain other regions.
-Such extended frontiers meant that the Empire included a large number of urban centres and major cities.
+In time, the Empire also expanded to cover the Levant, Syria, Egypt, and certain other regions.
+Such extended frontiers meant that the Empire included a large number of urban centers and major cities.

 The most significant, prosperous and strategically important was the city of Constantinople which served as the Empire’s heart throughout its history.
-Other cities of notable importance included Ravenna located in Italy, Jerusalem which briefly came under Byzantine rule, Reggio Calabria in southern Italy and the city of Dyrrhachium.
+Other cities of notable importance included Ravenna located in Italy, Jerusalem which briefly came under Byzantine rule, Reggio Calabria in southern Italy, and the city of Dyrrhachium.

 Constantinople was a city built during the reign of Byzantine Emperor Constantine during the early 4th century.
 It was built at the site of the ancient city of Byzantium.
 Constantine adorned the city with a large number of monumental pieces of architecture.

-Constantinople became the centre of culture, commerce and religion in Byzantine Empire.
-Over time, the city was set up with extended defence structures which ensured its safety despite repeated attacks on it from the 4th century to the 13th century.
+Constantinople became the center of culture, commerce, and religion in the Byzantine Empire.
+Over time, the city was set up with extended defense structures which ensured its safety despite repeated attacks on it from the 4th century to the 13th century.

 During the 6th century, the Byzantine Empire conquered most of Italy under the rule of Justinian.
 During this period, Ravenna became the capital of the Empire in Italy.
 During the Byzantine rule, Ravenna underwent a cultural renaissance and the iconic Byzantine mosaic art came to be used in monumental architecture erected during this period.

-Consequently, the Empire set up the archbishop of Ravenna as a major counter-weight to the power of Pope in Italy.
+Consequently, the Empire set up the archbishop of Ravenna as a major counterweight to the power of the Pope in Italy.
 Byzantine rule over Ravenna, and most of Italy, came to end in the first half of the 8th century.

 The Byzantine Emperor Constantine erected the Church of the Holy Sepulchre in the city in 335.
 At the time, Constantine also claimed to have gained possession of the True Cross from the city.
-The city remained in Byzantine possession until early 7th century.
+The city remained in Byzantine possession until the early 7th century.

 Reggio Calabria was a prominent city in southern Italy under Byzantine rule.

 It intermittently remained in Byzantine possession from the 5th century to the 11th century.
 In Italy, it became one of the most prominent Byzantine cities and underwent significant cultural activity during Byzantine rule.

-It took a lot of influence from the Greek-speaking mainland of the Byzantine Empire and incorporated many elements of the Greek culture.
+It took a lot of influence from the Greek-speaking mainland of the Byzantine Empire and incorporated many elements of Greek culture.
 Literary activity in Calabria was spearheaded by monks during Byzantine rule who transcribed many classical works.